Geosesarma dennerle: Description

-As a member of the order Decapoda, this crab has 5 pairs of segmented limbs.
-Unlike some species of crab that have specialized claws, dennerle does not have swollen chellae.
+As a member of the order Decapoda, this crab has five pairs of segmented limbs.
+Unlike some species of crab that have specialized claws, G. dennerle does not have swollen chelae.
 The carapace is described as square-esque in shape, with well defined regions of the shell, and the abdomen being broad.
 The ambulatory legs of this crab are generally long and thin, with broad segments.
-Dennerle often have tubercles along its dorsal carapace, providing some texture to the otherwise smooth shell.
+G. dennerle often have tubercles along their dorsal carapace, providing some texture to the otherwise smooth shell.

 G. dennerle are similar to other species of crabs with the occurrence of sexual dimorphism.
 The sex of Geosesarma species can be identified by observation of abdominal flaps.
 The males have narrow and pointed abdominal flaps, while the females possess wider flaps which are ovular in shape.
 Males are also noted to be slightly larger than females.

 Ecology

-G. dennerle can be found natively on small islands in the Indian Ocean, such as Java, Sulawesi, Riau, and Krakatau, as well as throughout Asia.
+G. dennerle is endemic to Central Java.

-As the prefix “geo-” suggests, G. dennerle is a terrestrial crab.
-It is common to find dennerle hiding in burrows in areas composed of muddy creek valleys, with rocks and dense vegetation.
-The diet of dennerle is greatly composed of insects and plant matter.
+As the prefix "geo-" suggests, G. dennerle is a terrestrial crab.
+It is common to find G. dennerle hiding in burrows in areas composed of muddy creek valleys, with rocks and dense vegetation.
+The diet of G. dennerle is greatly composed of insects and plant matter.
 The high endemism of species within the Geosesarma genus, means there is not a great amount of geographic distribution.

 Reproduction

 Sexual reproduction in Geosesarma dennerle is similar to that of the majority of other species of crabs.
-Little has been observed towards specific variations in this species reproduction method in comparison to other species in the Geosesarma genus.
+Little has been observed towards specific variations in this species' reproduction method in comparison to other species in the Geosesarma genus.

-Members of the G. de Man genus commonly produce large eggs, averaging between 1.2 and 1.8 mm in diameter.
-Members of Geosesarma become sexually mature around 6 months of age, with breeding consisting of the male mounting the female to fertilize eggs.
-This species has direct development offspring: fully formed miniature versions of the adults hatch from the eggs.
-The female will carry around 20-80 fertilized eggs for about a month before hatching occurs.
+Members of the Geosesarma genus commonly produce large eggs, averaging between 1.2 and 1.8 mm in diameter.
+Members of Geosesarma become sexually mature around six months of age, with breeding consisting of the male mounting the female to fertilize eggs.
+This species has direct development of offspring: fully formed miniature versions of the adults hatch from the eggs.
+The female will carry around 20–80 fertilized eggs for about a month before hatching occurs.
 These newly hatched offspring are often independent, and will disperse from the point where they hatch.